My name is Camie and I am an American expat living in England for a second time. London 2.0 is what we call this adventure.

 Long answer: An ex-colleague of ours took a job with a big American company and was transferred to their London office.
 One fateful day in October 2010, a position leading our ex-colleague’s team opened up and he contacted my husband, Peter, via Facebook message.
 Peter asked me if he should apply and I said, “Yes”.
 Both of us knew he would be offered the position because he’s brilliant and both of us believed that the salary offered would not be grand enough to uproot us from our very comfortable lifestyle in Dallas, Texas, USA.
 As things would have it, the salary and relocation package were indeed grand enough and our BIG journey across the pond with our two dogs began in December 2010 and I ultimately landed on UK soil in July 2011.

-Did I like living in England?
+Do I like living in England?

 Short answer: Yes?
 No?
 I don’t know.

 Long answer: Living in a foreign country is difficult, even in a country where the spoken language is the same as your native language.
 Any expat will tell you that.
-For me, living abroad was my most challenging life experience but it was also the most rewarding.
+For me, living abroad as part of London 1.0 was my most challenging life experience but it was also the most rewarding.
 Peter and I grappled with the logistics of moving abroad for 10 months before I permanently stepped foot on English soil (resigning from jobs, selling our house, processing the dogs for UK acceptance, physically moving, drinking heavily, etc.).

 I was beat down, exhausted and full of regret by the time I arrived in England.
 What the hell had we just done?
 We had a comfortable life in Texas.
 Why would we put ourselves through this stressful test?
 Would it be worth it?
 Was I going to be able to adjust to be a full-time stay-at-home dog mum?
 How much would I miss my friends and family?